-This Newsletter is intended for general distribution to clients and colleagues and the information contained herein is provided as a general and abstract overview.
+This Newsletter is intended for general distribution to clients and colleagues and the information contained in it is provided as a general and abstract overview.
 It should not be used as a basis on which to make decisions and professional legal advice should be sought for specific cases.
 The contents of this Newsletter may not be reproduced, in whole or in part, without the express consent of the author.
-If you should require further information on this topic, please contact, in Oporto, Miguel C. Reis (miguel.c.reis@plmj.pt) or, in Lisbon, Sara Estima Martins (sara.estimamartins@plmj.pt).
+PLMJ has established a dedicated Brexit team to provide specialist advice in all affected areas.
+If you would like further information on this topic, please email us at: brexit.info@plmj.pt.

-Iberian Law Firm of the Year The Lawyer European Awards, 2015-2012 www.linkedin.com/company/plmj www.linkedin.com/company/plmj-international-legal-network

-Portuguese Law Firm of the Year Who's Who Legal, 2016, 2015, 2011-2006 Chambers European Excellence Awards, 2014, 2012, 2009
+Iberian Law Firm of the Year The Lawyer European Awards,2015-2012 Portuguese Law Firm of the Year Who's Who Legal, 2016, 2015, 2011-2006 Chambers European Excellence Awards, 2014, 2012, 2009 www.linkedin.com/company/plmj-international-legal-n